About This Chapter

 4. Rhythm & Blues: Definition, History, Artists & Songs

 Throughout the mid-20th century, rhythm and blues music dominated the music charts and dramatically altered race relations in the United States.
-Through this lesson, you will explore the origins of the genre and learn about some of the artists that contributed to the style.
+Throughout this lesson, you'll explore the origins of the genre and learn about some of the artists that contributed to the style.

 5. Rock & Roll: History, Music & Bands